frankkramer-lab/RCX-NetworkDifferences/README.md

     ## Edge attributes:

-### The networkDifferences-aspect
+### The NetworkDifferences aspect

-The `NetworkDifferences`-aspect contains the information regarding the differences of `nodes`, `nodeAttributes`, `edges`, `edgeAttributes`, and `networkÀttributes`.
+The NetworkDifferences-aspect contains the information regarding the differences of `nodes`, `nodeAttributes`, `edges`, `edgeAttributes`, and `networkÀttributes`.